Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The Coulomb forces are initiallized for water and hydrate (Ref.
 9, "vitroid").
-In this directory, the short-range and long-range Coulomb forces are used for a large system in periodic p3m_perform routines with high accuracy in Sec.(2), and the non-periodic boundary conditions are utilized in Sec.(3).
+In this directory, the short-range and long-range Coulomb forces are used for a large system in periodic p3m_perform routines with high accuracy in Part [2], and the non-periodic boundary conditions are utilized in Part [3].

 [1] Periodic system, the prototype